Jean Soldini: Biography

 He studied in Paris, where he earned the Habilitation à diriger des recherches (1995), after he graduated with a Ph.D. in philosophy and with a preceding Ph.D. in history of architecture.

 Knowledge and hospitality

 His studies are aimed to build a non-authoritarian metaphysics where aesthetics of hospitality plays a primary role within knowledge, looking for the possibility of a resistance against the annihilation of the Other.
 A resistance against the arrogance of any kind of authoritarian thinking with its multiform camouflages, with its never-ending threat against what is existing-with-other.
-The aesthetics of hospitality does not be confused with an aestheticization of hospitality.
-It is a philosophy involved to reflect on sensation through what has its focus on the senses: to donate and receive food, water, a roof for sleeping.
+The aesthetics of hospitality should not be confused with the aestheticization of hospitality.
+It is a philosophical approach concerned with reflecting on sensation through what has its focus on the senses: to donate and receive food, water, a roof for sleeping.

-Soldini is also author of essays on Alberto Giacometti, on the philosophical margins of a creative work that put into effect the vital desire to know radically.
+Soldini is also author of essays on Alberto Giacometti, exploring the philosophical margins of a creative work that put into effect the vital desire for radical understanding.